 Spice Up Your Life has aged very well.
 Certainly, in ethos, if nothing else.
 In 1997, the Spice Girls were everywhere in a way that no pop act has come close to emulating since (no, not even One Direction).
 There were very few avenues that hadn’t already been well and truly Spiced by this point.
 However, in the years since the group disbanded, the song has adopted more meaning.
 If you had to distil those two brilliant, chaotic years of Spice-mania down into their purest form then this – and Wannabe – would be the perfect summation of what the group represented.
 But it’s even more than that.
 Who could forget the 2012 London Olympics; the Spice Girls standing atop London cabs, whizzing around the stadium while Spice Up Your Life echoed around the world (seriously, we’ve got shivers just thinking about it now)?
 This is the sound of the Spice zeitgeist; whether it’s for a four-minute performance or a 13-date reunion tour, it signifies that Girl Power is back in the room, herding towards you like a stampede whether you like it or not.
 It’s a pop song that genuinely lives and breathes every aspect of the group.

 The one contentious aspect of Spice Up Your Life is – and always has been – the music video.
 The group had envisaged a bright, carnival-themed treatment for the song.
-Something that would have tied nicely into the sound of the song and even the single artwork.
+Something that would have tied nicely into the sound and even the single artwork.
 But it was not to be; accompanied by a Making The Video-esque show (on primetime TV, no less), it quickly became apparent that we were getting a much darker aesthetic set in an oppressive world controlled by the Spice Girls.
 There are some nice touches: the Burger King and Starbucks logos being replaced with Spice-equivalents were – in all honesty – not far from the reality in which we lived.
 Furthermore, the shots of Victoria Beckham as a catwalk model and Geri as a political figure are quite prophetic of what was to come.
 There’s no doubt there were people for whom the bleak, dystopian vision portrayed in the video felt like an accurate portrayal.
 But otherwise, this was a very jarring aesthetic to apply to the song, albeit one we’ve come to accept as a part of the package.
 Regardless of your stance, considering it’s well over two-decades-old, Spice Up Your Life still looks great for a video that’s incredibly heavy on CGI and green screen, which is testament to just how much budget was thrown at the thing.

 Spice Up Your Life debuted at #1 in the UK.
 Of course, it did; nothing – absolutely nothing – was going to stand in the way of the Spice Girls at this point and they shifted 321,000 copies to reiterate that point.
 The track surrendered the top spot a week later to Barbie Girl (seriously, what a time to be alive).
 Given the group’s unprecedented and unparalleled success, any scrutiny of their chart performance at this point is ultimately splitting hairs.
 However, if you were looking for any possible chink in the Spice Girls’ seemingly impenetrable armour, it was their first single to spend just a single week at #1.
 However, all said and done, it remains the group’s fourth-biggest selling single overall.
 In America, the sophomore slump – using the term very loosely – was a little more pronounced: Spice Up Your Life peaked at #18, making it one of the Spice Girls’ lowest charting singles there.
 Although again, for some acts such a chart position would be the pinnacle of their success, so let’s keep some perspective here.